 Partnering with Baden K-9 in Ontario, Canada, with the generous support of dedicated donors, the Navy SEAL Museum has donated multiple working dogs to deserving veterans of the Special Operations community.
 This unique program creates an effective platform to help veterans assimilate back into civilian life by facilitating a special relationship between man and dog.
 The bond between elite operator and elite canine provides the structure and fellowship many veterans find lacking upon their transition to the civilian world, something they often feel is missing after leaving years of training and combat behind.

-Once a veteran is identified and a match is made with the right canine, the veteran and his family are provided with a high level of training to support the transition of the dog into the home.
-This helps to create a lasting bond between human and canine, but also nurtures the relationship between veteran and other military operators, active and retired, who are utilized to support the process.
-However, the mission does not stop once the placement is made: instead, the veteran is provided lifelong support and training, should they need it.
-Baden and Museum both recognized that, as times change, so do the needs of the veteran and their family, and so both the Museum and Baden are there to to meet this challenge and provide the required support and training to meet this evolving need.
-Their community is strengthened through a common goal: coming alongside a brother who has served and is reacclimatizing to civilian life after deployment.
-The dog is a wonderful tool to encourage this connection.
+Once a veteran is identified and a match is made with the right canine, the veteran and his family are given a high level of training to support the transition of the dog into the home.
+This helps to create a lasting bond between human and canine, but also nurtures the relationship between veteran and other military operators–active and retired–who are utilized to support the process.
+However, the mission does not stop once the placement is made: instead, the veteran is provided lifelong support and training, should they desire it.
+Baden and Museum both recognize that, as times change, so do the needs of the veteran and their family, and so both the Museum and Baden are there to to meet this challenge and offer the required support and training to meet the evolving needs.

 The K9 Project Gallery